Pastoral Care Policy

 - Requires personalised interventions or behavioural plans.

 Pupils in need are supported through the Special Education Needs Department, EAL Department or work closely with the school counsellor.
 Pupils who are a cause for concern are highlighted so interventions and strategies can be put in place to support the child in lessons and in the school community.
+Each case and each child is different therefore the approach and intervention for a child in need can vary and should be context-driven based on the needs of that child specifically.

-2.3 Safety and Wellbeing of the Child
+2.3 Safety and Well-being of the Child

-The safety and wellbeing of every pupil at Cranleigh Abu Dhabi is paramount for effective learning to take place.
+The safety and well-being of every pupil at Cranleigh Abu Dhabi is paramount for effective learning to take place.
 Every pupil needs to feel safe and happy.
 This includes being healthy and having opportunities to develop their emotional- wellbeing in and outside of the classroom setting.

 The medical centre is staffed by nurses during the school hours, not only for medical but for other emergencies.
 The nurses are also key pastoral support figures in the safety and wellbeing of the Cranleigh community.
 The medical procedures are outlined in the staff and parental pastoral guides.